hellojoechip/nustest20210318/README.md

 * this is a list item
 * and this is another list item
 * ok this is the last one
+* And this is yet another list item

 ![](sentosa.jpg)